 Click through to check out some Nuka-Cola concept art from Fallout 4!
 Read more

 It’s been years since a train rolled through this station from Fallout 2, but at least someone is still keeping the Nuka-Cola machine fully stocked!

 Visiting the Necropolis in Fallout?
 Be sure to swing by the motel for a refreshing Nuka-Cola!

-Sierra Petrovita, curator of the Nuka-Cola Museum in Girdershade, is the patron saint of the Video Game Soda Machine Project.
-Here’s a better look at the rest of the museum.
+Sierra Petrovita, curator of the Nuka-Cola Museum in Girdershade, is the patron saint of the Video Game Soda Machine Project, and this pristine Nuka-Cola machine is her pride and joy.

 Just for fun, here’s the Nuka-Cola machine’s texture map.
 [Source]